One Skillet Wonder: Fried Cabbage & Bacon in Just 30 Minutes

 • Add 1 diced onion to the bacon fat and cook for 2–3 minutes until softened.

-• Stir in 1 tbsp garlic paste and sauté for 1 more minute until fragrant.
+• Stir in 1 tablespoon garlic paste and sauté for 1 more minute until fragrant.

 Step 4: Build the Flavor Base

-• Stir in 1 tsp Better than Bouillon chicken base, allowing it to dissolve into the onion mixture.
+• Stir in 1 teaspoon Better than Bouillon chicken base, allowing it to dissolve into the onion mixture.

 Step 5: Add the Cabbage